qmk/qmk_firmware/users/sai2791/readme.md

 - ymdk_np21   Doesnt use the sai2791.c

 # Notes to myself
+30/1/2019
+- New kemaps added desk_l and desk_r, should add these to my keymaps
+- maybe move the window moving, and screen moving stuff to a layer

+28/1/2019
 - If i add the compile time flags flto gives an error about the redefinition of fn_action quantum/keymap_common.c:190:24: error: type of 'fn_actions' does not match original declaration [-Werror]